 Fortunately, functional recovery is possible for a lifetime.
 As long as the person continues with rehabilitation, recovery can continue as well.

-Recovery Looks Different for Everyone
+2 Years: Recovery Looks Increasingly Different for Everyone

 At the 2 year mark, it’s impossible to say where any single survivor will be on their recovery journey.
 Some might have fully recovered function while others are still pursuing rehabilitation.

 One comforting statistic is that, of the stroke survivors that could not walk without assistance at the 6 month mark, 74% should be able to walk by the 2 year mark.
 This is a great reason to keep participating in rehabilitation.